The 8 Best Golf Iron Shafts

 Project X shafts have been popular since the day they were introduced many years ago.
 They are best known for their versatility in being able to suit many different levels of golfers.
 This new release builds on their past success and is packed with more technology and research than any other version.

 The ‘LZ’ stands for ‘loading zone,’ which refers to a new process that loads the shaft more efficiently on your downswing.
-Project X claims this adds 7% more energy to help provide lift and distance to all irons.
+Project X claims this adds 7% more energy to help provide lift and distance to all irons, and in our experience, we can’t argue.
+We did notice a slight increase for both when testing.

-This statistic is hard to prove and realize with regular golfers, but this shaft definitely feels very active.
-It’s helpful on those days when you don’t feel quite as flexible as you usually do.
-They are a huge help on the first few holes while you’re just getting settled and on colder days.
+I think you’ll find these shafts particularly helpful on those days when you don’t feel quite as flexible as you usually do.
+They are a huge help on the first few holes while you’re just getting settled, and on colder days.

 Rating: 4.75